gitappa/unthink-Hedera-App/hedera-user-count/README.md

 ## External Team Run Instructions

-Use this flow when an external team wants to verify that the Hedera user count increases after participating in an event.

 This mode reads only Hedera Mirror Node logs.
 It does not require MongoDB access, VM tunneling, or internal credentials.

 1. Go to the project root: